 - Last updated:

-On Friday 17 May 2019, around 2000 Sunshine Coast students participated in National Walk Safely to School Day.
+Every year Sunshine Coast students participate in National Walk Safely to School Day.

 Council promotes this annual event to schools in the Sunshine Coast Council region and provides prizes to encourage student participation.
 Walking to school regularly is beneficial to children's health and well being.
 It helps them to be more physically active, independent and confident.
 It also helps to reduce traffic problems around schools and teaches children about road safety.